wlgemini/Driftwood/README.md

 ### dw.remake

 `dw.remake` is similar to `dw.make`, but will first remove all existing constraints installed by Driftwood.

 ```swift
 view.dw.remake.left(20).top(30).width(20).height(10)
 ```

 ### dw.remove

-you can use the method `dw.remove` to removing any existing constraints installed by Driftwood.
+You can use the method `dw.remove` to removing any existing constraints installed by Driftwood.
 ```swift
 view.dw.remove.left().top()
 ```